sraeisi/MachineLearning_Physics/README.md

         - Feature selection (Try different techniques and assess how well they work on your data)
         - Feature extraction (Try different techniques and assess how well they work on your data)

-(Make sure you include citations to all the resources you use!)

 -   Application of the basic ML techniques: (Due April 15th)

     -   A table of assessment (Will give an example later.)